rayalex/rayalex.github.io/_posts/2024-01-02-oso-with-spring-boot.md

 ```

 ### Conclusion
-In this post, we saw how to integrate the OSO Authorization Framework with SpringSecurity.
-We used Kotlin for this example, but the same can be done with Java as well.
+In this post, we saw how to integrate the Oso Authorization Framework with SpringSecurity.
 It's also possible to use the same approach to integrate other authorization frameworks with SpringSecurity due to its extensibility.

 The complete code for this example will be published later on my GitHub.
 I'll update this post with the link once it's published.